 5. SCE Financial Solvency

-SCE would be restored to financial solvency by issuing bonds to fund the Net Undercollected Amount for energy purchased by SCE for customers in 2000-01.
+SCE would be restored to financial solvency by issuing bonds to fund the Net Undercollected Amount.
 A possible definition of Net Undercollected Amount is provided in Appendix A; material disagreement remains on the final definition.
-Agreement on the allocation methodology for the Net Undercollected Amounts also contingent upon a fair allocation of CDWR Debt, as discussed below in Section 6 and a fair resolution of the “exit” fee issue for load served by customer-specific generation.
+Agreement on the allocation methodology for the Net Undercollected Amount is also contingent upon a fair allocation of CDWR Debt, as discussed below in Section 6, and a fair resolution of the “exit” fee issue for load served by customer-specific generation.

-Until December 31, 2002 the responsibility for payment of the Net Undercollected Amount would be assigned to all customers, on an equal cents per kWh basis.
-A definition for Net Undercollection Amount has been proposed in Appendix A, but has not been agreed upon.
+Until December 31, 2002 payments toward the Net Undercollected Amount would be recovered out of existing rate levels, with no resulting increase to any customer class.
+A definition for Net Undercollected Amount has been proposed in Appendix A, but has not been agreed upon.

-After December 31, 2002, the Net Undercollected Amount would be payable only by customers with energy demands of 20 kW or more, on an equal cents per kWh basis.
+After December 31, 2002, the Net Undercollected Amount would be payable only by customers with energy demands of 20 kW or more, on an equal cents per kWh basis, through a non-bypassable dedicated rate component.
 Large customers have proposed to limit their responsibility for SCE debt to 0.3 cents per kWh.

 5.3 The Net Undercollected Amount would not be allocated to new or incremental load served by new or expanded customer-specific generation.